yajra/yajrabox.com/README.md

 ### Laravel Docs

-This docs section of this app is based on the [laravel.com](https://github.com/laravel/laravel.com) project.
+The document section of this app is based on the [laravel.com](https://github.com/laravel/laravel.com) project.